Update April 29: Check out our reviews of the Galaxy S10e, Galaxy S10 and Galaxy S10 Plus and find out how you can

 After months of leaks and a big Feb.
 20 launch event, the Galaxy S10 has finally landed in stores.
 Make that three Galaxy S10 phones.
 Here's how they stack up.

 In addition to the 6.1-inch Galaxy S10 and 6.4-inch Galaxy S10 Plus, Samsung is selling an entry-level model, the 5.8-inch Galaxy s10e.
-We've now tested all three phones, and you can read our reviews of the Galaxy S10e, Galaxy S10 and Galaxy S10 Plus; we'll evaluate the Galaxy S10 as well, but until our full review is posted you can read our hands-on impressions with the S10.
+We've now tested all three phones, and you can read our reviews of the Galaxy S10e, Galaxy S10 and Galaxy S10 Plus.
 We can even tell you which phone is best for which users and how this year's Galaxy S10 differs from the S9.

 Galaxy S10 Tech Specs

 |Screen Size (Resolution)||5.8-inch Flat AMOLED (2160 x 1080)||6.1-inch Edge AMOLED (3040 x 1440)||6.4-inch Edge AMOLED (3040 x 1440)||6.7-inch Edge AMOLED (3040 x 1440)|

 |MicroSD?||Yes (Up to 512GB)||Yes (Up to 512GB)||Yes (Up to 512GB)||No|